ibm-cloud-docs/speech-to-text-data/input.md

 ## Custom models
 {: #custom-input}

-Language and acoustic model customization are available at different levels of support (generally available or beta).
+Language and acoustic model customization are available at different levels of support (generally available or beta) for different languages.
 For more information, see [Language support for customization](/docs/speech-to-text-data?topic=speech-to-text-data-customization#languageSupport).
-{: note}
+{: beta}

 All interfaces accept a custom model for use in a recognition request: